Malobika8/All-In-One/Java-BackToBasics/OOP/ExceptionHandling-Ch-6.md

    - Checked Exceptions: Checked exceptions are called compile-time exceptions because these exceptions are checked at compile-time by the compiler.

-   - Unchecked Exceptions: The unchecked exceptions are just opposite to the checked exceptions.
+   - Unchecked Exceptions: The unchecked exceptions are just the opposite to the checked exceptions.
 The compiler will not check these exceptions at compile time.
 In simple words, if a program throws an unchecked exception, and even if we didn’t handle or declare it, the program would not give a compilation error.